 The audit committee focuses particularly on compliance with legal requirements, accounting standards and the AIM Rules and ensures that an effective system of internal financial control is maintained.

-The audit committee is chaired by Mr. Shafiq and the other member is Mr. Knox.
+The audit committee is chaired by Mrs. Beal and the other member is Mr. Ames.
 The audit committee will meet at least three times a year with further meetings as required.
 The Chief Executive Officer, the Chief Financial Officer, other Directors and representatives from the finance function may also attend and speak at meetings of the audit committee.
 No members of the audit committee have links with the Company’s external auditors.

 The Corporate Governance Committee (“CG Committee”)

 The primary purposes of the corporate governance committee are to develop and recommend to the Board guidelines, policies and procedures relating to corporate governance; identify individuals qualified to become Board members; recommend to the Board director nominees for election to the Board; recommend to the Board committee composition and appointments; evaluate the performance and effectiveness of the Board and committees of the Board; and, review and make recommendations to the Board on non-employee director compensation.

 The CG committee will meet at least twice a year or as otherwise required.
 The CG committee is chaired by Mrs. Beal and the other member is Mr. Carson.
 The Chief Executive Officer, the Chief Financial Officer and other Directors may also attend and speak at meetings of the CG committee.